 Students can register with the Centre for a research degree programme on a full-time or a part-time basis, for the award of Master of Letters by Research (MLitt), Master of Philosophy (MPhil) and, from there, Doctor of Philosophy (PhD).

-For the MLitt by Research, students undertake a research programme leading to the submission of a thesis of a maximum of 40,000 words.
+For the MRes History, students undertake a research programme leading to the submission of a thesis of a maximum of 40,000 words.
 The programme is designed for those wishing to either do postgraduate research, but not to move to the stage of completing a PhD or find a pathway to PhD studies but regarding whom, for other reasons, a taught MLitt is unfeasible or impractical.